UVADS/orientation-technical/msds-residential/README.md

 * N.B.
 The majority of work is done independently
 * N.B.
 Classes start June 17 (you have the weekend).
-* N.B.
-Put in a good faith effort and then ask for help!

 ## Schedule
 | Date | Place | Time | Activity | Evening |